 GRADING & ROAD SYSTEMS: Major areas to be graded include the loop road system, the residential golf course lots, the town home sites, cul-de-sac roadway systems in the wooded slopes and a construction access road to the proposed 0.5 MG reservior tank.
 Roadways will be graded to generally follow the existing grades.
-The loop road will have a 22" wide paved surface with grassed drainage swales and a meandering 5' wide concrete pedestrian pathway.
-The typical right-ofway will be graded with drainage swales on the downhill side of the road.
+The loop road will have a 22' wide paved surface with grassed drainage swales and a meandering 5' wide concrete pedestrian pathway.
+The typical right-of-way will be graded with drainage swales on the downhill side of the road.

-The overall design of the road system needs to be addressed and a more rural street pattern pursued. of a large loop road and cul-de-sacs are common suburban elements and do not seem appropriate for Koele and the Lanai City vicinity.
-Likewise in order to maintain the areas historical context and rural nature, the street patterns should be based upon rural, circultious or interconnecting routes.
-Street patterns found in Lanal City could also be incorporated into the site plan in particular areas that : would enhance the rural character of Koele.
+The overall design of the road system needs to be addressed and a more rural street pattern pursued.
+The use of a large loop road and cul-de-sacs are common suburban elements and do not seen appropriate for Noele and the Lanai City vicinity.
+Likewise in order to maintain the areas historical context and rural nature, the street patterns should be based upon xural, circuitious or interconnecting routes.
+Street patterns found in Lanai City could also be incorporated into the site plan in particular areas that would enhance the rural character of Koele.